parsiya/parsiya.net/content/post/2020/2020-06-22-thick-client-proxying-11-gog-galaxy/index.markdown

 {{< imgcap title="Galaxy error in Hyper-V" src="03-gog-error.png" >}}

 ## Identifying Endpoints
 I have talked about this a lot.
-I have explained the fundamentals at [Network Traffic Attribution on Windows] ({{< relref "/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown" >}}
+I have explained the fundamentals at
+{{< xref path="/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown"
-"Network Traffic Attribution on Windows").
-I reviewed it and realized my techniques have only gotten more efficient.
+    text="Network Traffic Attribution on Windows" >}}.
+I reviewed it and realized my techniques have only gotten more efficient but have not changed.
 I am not sure if this is a good thing or not.

 In short, I am going to use Netmon to identify the endpoints.
 I will do this by running Netmon and then the app.
 Because the app most likely talks to all